What’s a heuristic analysis, how do your run one and why on earth does it matter?

 At the end of the day, our entire goal is to make sure that people have a good, consistent and easy to use customer journey.
 So that’s part of it and I would definitely, definitely look into it.
 Hopefully that answered your question.

-Todd asked, Where do you find your experts?
+Where do you find your experts for heuristic evaluations?

 Well that’s a very good question.
 So if you’re in-house, I would say that you would want to, you can reach out to people who are designers or UX experts in the company.
 However, remember we talked about biases, so many times people really do love their design, or they don’t want to admit that there’s something wrong with their design.